 In addition to very limited and scattered documentation, the majority of the existing site-level documentation entirely lacks any Native American input.
 A number of tribal members have professional education and experience in cultural resource management.
 Knowledgeable tribal members must be included in all archaeological identification and recording.
-Ethnography is not done as a regular part of cultural resource inventories on BLM lands at the current time.
-It is recommended that ethnographic work be included with archaeological inventories to enhance the understanding of the site.
+In addition to very limited and scattered documentation, the majority of the existing site-level documentation entirely lacks any Native American input.
 The reason for this is that historic places of the BEITC tribes remain important to people living today, and this work helps to maintain that traditional connection between people and places.